Last updated 11th June 2018

 If prayer is new to you, or even if you have been a Christian for a while but praying doesn't come easy, this article written by our Diocesan Bishop, Bishop Julian, will outline for you why we pray and, importantly, how to pray.

 Every month 'Blackburn Prayers' is circulated around the Diocese.
 Blackburn Prayers is used by many of our churches (including Blackburn Cathedral) as well as individuals as a daily prayer resource to support their intercessions.
+You can sign up to receive this daily email here, or check the Blackburn Prayers page for details of how to receive a monthly email or download the prayers for the month.

 When we pray, there are millions of Christian people all around the world also praying; daily in churches, in their own homes, in their cars, at work.
 You might not hear them.
 You might feel very alone in your prayer; but you are not alone.